hadjShell/ReactLearningJourney/note.md

 ## React Hooks

+* **Hooks are functions that let you "hook into" React state and lifecycle features from function components**
 * Functions starting with `use`
 * Can only be called at the top level of your components or your own Hooks
+* Can only call Hooks on the top level

 ### [`useCallback()`](https://react.dev/reference/react/useCallback)